LAW3312 Lawyers' Ethics

 Students are required to have access to a personal computer, e-mail capabilities and Internet access to UConnect.
 Current details of computer requirements can be found at http://www.usq.edu.au/current-students/support/computing/hardware.

-The course deals with the nature of legal practice, and involves further study of philosophies of applied ethics in legal practice.
+The course deals with the various pertinent rules concerning a practitioner's duty to the law, the Courts, clients and fellow practitioners, and a basic knowledge of the principles relating to the holding of money on trust.
+It looks at the nature of legal practice, and involves further study of philosophies of applied ethics in legal practice.
 It includes skills exercises in letter drafting, and accounting for client money.
-Topics studied include the regulation of the legal profession; admission and discipline; engagement; billing; and responsibilities in relation to client money, the conduct of litigation and advocacy, competence and careful practice, confidences, and loyalty to clients.
+Topics studied include the regulation of the legal profession; admission and discipline; engagement; billing; and responsibilities in relation to client money; the conduct of litigation and advocacy; competence and careful practice; confidences; and loyalty to clients.
 It also deals with civility and courtesy in dealings with clients and other lawyers.